rishabhc/gsoc-preproject/readme.md

 # Microdatabase for beginners
-This repository contains the pre-project for my GSoC '15 proposal
+This repository contains the pre-project for my GSoC '15 proposal under Pencil Code

 ## Usage
 1. Clone the repository